17 Best Horse Breeds for Dressage

 Belgian Warmbloods are active, intelligent, and agile.
 They require little to no training; they love to go and do what you want them to do.

-They may be flighty at times due to the nerves of inexperience but once trained will stay in place when required.
+They may be flighty at times due to the nerves of inexperience, but once trained, they will stay in place when required.

 This breed is best for riders who can commit time and energy to keep their horses mentally challenged.
-This breed is best suited as an endurance horse that competes in races of long distances between 25-40 miles with obstacles.
+This breed is best suited as an endurance horse that competes in long-distance races between 25-40 miles with obstacles.

 16. Mustang